OpenAI launches $4 billion Deployment Company to embed AI engineers inside enterprises

 .

-The structure effectively converts a piece of OpenAI's growth optionality into a tradeable, capped, fixed-yield instrument that private equity firms can underwrite the way they would a credit fund
+.
+This guaranteed return floor is unusual by normal venture-investing standards, effectively converting a piece of OpenAI's growth optionality into a tradeable, capped, fixed-yield instrument that private equity firms can underwrite like a credit fund

 1